Kefeta is a 5-year, $60M USAID- a funded initiative that seeks to facilitate and strengthen systems and networks that serve youth in Ethiopia.

-Kefeta’s vision is, “Ethiopian youths who are game changers: empowered to advance their own economic, civic, and social development; resilient in the face of shocks; actively promoting development within their communities, and contributing to the country’s peace and prosperity
+Kefeta’s vision is “Ethiopian youths who are game changers: empowered to advance their own economic, civic, and social development; resilient in the face of shocks; actively promoting development within their communities, and contributing to the country’s peace and prosperity

-The project will serve a target of 2M youth across 18 Ethiopian cities, in building their agency and capacity for advocacy, linking them to economic opportunities, and improving their access to youth friendly services (YFS).
+The project will serve a target of 2M youth across 18 Ethiopian cities, in building their agency and capacity for advocacy, linking them to economic opportunities, and improving their access to youth-friendly services (YFS).

-The program seeks to build youth capacity by (1) investing in higher education alliances and youth hubs and to build the educational foundation of youth 2) engaging faith-based organizations to instill values through service learning, (3) linking the private sector for youth employment and entrepreneurship, and (4) extending youth networks through south-to-south and global collaboration.
+The program seeks to build youth capacity by (1) investing in higher education alliances and youth hubs and building the educational foundation of youth 2) engaging faith-based organizations to instill values through service learning, (3) linking the private sector for youth employment and entrepreneurship, and (4) extending youth networks through south-to-south and global collaboration.
 The Kefeta program also seeks to create a culture of learning and sharing to improve evidence-based programming and scalability, supported by technology, ensuring alignment and complementarity with the Government of Ethiopia’s and USAID’s youth strategies and priorities.